Brodie Retallick

-Retallick made his international debut for New Zealand in 2012 and has been a regular starter ever since, with 100 test caps.
-He was a key member of 2015 Rugby World Cup-winning team, the winner of World Rugby Player of the Year in 2014 and is the award's youngest winner to date.
+Retallick made his international debut for New Zealand in 2012 and has been a regular starter ever since, with over 100 test caps.
+He was a key member of the 2015 Rugby World Cup-winning team, the winner of World Rugby Player of the Year in 2014 and is the award's youngest winner to date.

 Retallick has earned frequent comparisons to the late former All Black lock, Sir Colin Meads.

 Career

 Early career

 Retallick played for the Hawkes Bay Magpies in the 2010 and 2011 ITM Cup.

 He represented New Zealand under 20 in the 2011 IRB Junior World Championship.

 Retallick earned a contract with the Chiefs for the 2012 Super Rugby season and had become a regular starter for the Chiefs by the end of the season.
 He started in the Super Rugby Final, on 4 August that year, with the Chiefs winning against the Sharks 37–6.

 His debut for the All Blacks was against Ireland on 9 June 2012, during their tour of New Zealand.
 Retallick started on debut, in a locking combination with Sam Whitelock, a combination that has been regularly used by the All Blacks ever since Retallick's debut, which ended in a 42–10 win for New Zealand.
 Retallick played in every match for the All Blacks, either from the bench or starting, in the 2012 Rugby Championship, playing 13 games for the national side in total for the 2012 season.